-As you get ready for your classes, please remember the following when it comes to questions about enrollment, classrooms and labs, meeting rooms, and email communication:
+As you prepare for your classes, please remember the following when it comes to questions about enrollment, classrooms and labs, and email communication:

-Students will want you to sign add slips:
+Students who want you to sign add slips:

-Students will want to just “sit in” your classes:
+Students who want to just “sit in” your classes:

 Do NOT allow students to “just sit in” on your classes the first week in the “hopes” that someone will drop.
-That is often just a way to pressure you into signing them in later, which, see above, you will not do.
 ALL dropping/adding must take place on AccessPlus.

 Classrooms and Labs

 Classrooms are assigned by a centralized university office, Room Scheduling.
 Labs are assigned by Stacie Schaefer, who makes reasonable efforts to minimize walking time between classes and distance from office buildings.
 Re-assignments of classrooms or labs can be processed when there are extenuating circumstances, such as a documented workplace accommodation, a student with an accommodation, a last minute schedule change, or a mistake.
 Contact Stacie Schaefer when these extenuating circumstances arise.